Joredjs/monomod/apps/servers/server-local/README.md

 The `server-local` application acts as an orchestrator for your local development environment.
 It performs the following key tasks:

 1. **Framework Selection:** It identifies the configured backend framework (e.g., Express) based on the provided configuration or conventions.
-2. **Route Retrieval:** Through the framework, it communicates with the **nxms gateway** (specifically, the `ApiCore` class) to retrieve the dynamically generated routes and their associated metadata.
+2. **Route Retrieval:** Through the framework, it communicates with the **monomod gateway** (specifically, the `ApiCore` class) to retrieve the dynamically generated routes and their associated metadata.
 3. **Server Instantiation:** For each microapp defined in the gateway, `server-local` leverages the chosen framework library to create and configure an instance of a server (e.g., an Express app).
 4. **Server Startup:** It starts each server instance, making the microservices accessible on their designated ports.

 ## Dependencies

 - **`libs/framework/*`**: This application relies on a framework-specific library, such as `libs/framework/express`, to handle the actual server instantiation and configuration.
-These framework libraries, in turn, depend on the `@nxms/gateway` library to retrieve dynamically generated microapp's routes and other configurations.
+These framework libraries, in turn, depend on the `@monomod/gateway` library to retrieve dynamically generated microapp's routes and other configurations.

 ## Running the Application